Georgia Southern University–Armstrong Campus: Student Government Association

 The Student Government Association (SGA) for the Armstrong Campus consists of an executive and a legislative branch.
 The first student association on the campus was the Armstrong Student Association, founded by Armstrong Junior College's inaugural class in 1935.
 SGA's current system has existed since the summer of 2018, when the constitution for the post-consolidation Georgia Southern University took effect.

-In addition to the university-wide SGA President, the executive branch consists of an Executive Vice President, who chairs the Campus Executive Board for the Armstrong Campus, which includes the Executive Vice President, the Chief of Staff, other vice president positions with their own specialty (e.g. for financial or academic affairs), and officers.
+In addition to the university-wide SGA President, the executive branch consists of an Executive Vice President, who chairs the Campus Executive Board for the Armstrong Campus, which includes the Executive Vice President, the Chief of Staff, other vice-president positions with their own specialty (e.g. for financial or academic affairs), and officers.
 The Campus Executive Board consists of elected and appointed officers and serves as an advisory body for the campus's University administrators.

 The legislative branch consists of a Senate, led by a Speaker, who presides over meetings of the Senate.
 The Senate consists of Senators representing the colleges housed on the Armstrong Campus (currently, the Colleges of Education, Health Professions, and Public Health), as well as two additional "colleges": Graduate Studies and At-Large, to ensure that graduate students and students whose major is not housed on the Armstrong Campus, respectively, are still represented.
 In addition to presiding over the Senate, the Speaker also chairs the Senate Advisory Council, which consists of the Speaker and other officers of the Senate Leadership, such as the Deputy Speaker, Senate Whip, Parliamentarian, and the chairs for the Senate's various standing committees.

 The Liberty Campus is represented by the Armstrong Campus, and includes a semi-autonomous Governing Board, led by an elected Director, and a Student Council, led by the assistant director.

-Pirate athletics (1935–2017)
+Athletics (1935–2017)

 Armstrong State University's consolidation with Georgia Southern spelled an end for Armstrong's athletics, being announced on March 7, 2017, that Armstrong's athletic program would be discontinued at the conclusion of the 2016–17 academic year.

 Armstrong's athletic teams were known as the Pirates.
 The university was a member at the Division II level of the National Collegiate Athletic Association (NCAA) as a charter member of the Peach Belt Conference (PBC) from 1990–91 to their final season of competition in the 2016–17 academic year.

 Until 2016–17, Armstrong competed in twelve intercollegiate varsity sports, five men's and seven women's: Men's sports included baseball, basketball, cross country, golf, and tennis; while women's sports included basketball, cross country, golf, soccer, softball, tennis and volleyball.